vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 ## 2) Quality control (optional)

-This section presents some opional steps to perform quality checks on the  `.fastq` reads sequence files.
+This section presents some optional steps to perform quality checks on the  `.fastq` reads sequence files.

 ### <a id="fastqc">2.1) Quality report</a>